-The easiest way to install a number of Linux applications and open source software onto macOS High Sierra is via a package manager, unfortunately macOS High Sierra doesn’t come with one, but fortunately there are some good folks that care.
-They come in the form of Homebrew.
+The easiest way to install a number of Linux applications and open source software onto macOS Mojave and earlier Sierra OS versions is via a package manager, unfortunately, macOS Mojave doesn’t come with one, but fortunately, some good folks care, they come in the form of Homebrew.

 To download install Homebrew run the install script on the command line as below and let the script do its thing:

 If you don’t have Apples Xcode command line tools installed it will be installed for you.